-You can visit the Brandenburg Gate, the Reichstag, and Museum Island, but to find the heart of Berlin, you should stroll over one of its local flea markets.
-Mingling with Berliners, soaking up the atmosphere, and hunting for some vintage treasures at a "Flohmarkt" make for a relaxed Sunday morning in Berlin.
+You can visit the Brandenburg Gate, the Reichstag, and Museum Island, but to find the heart of Berlin, you should stroll its flea markets.
+Mingling with Berliners, soaking up the atmosphere, and hunting for some vintage treasures at a Flohmarkt makes for a relaxed Sunday morning in Berlin.

 01 of 06

-Topping this trendy event is Bearpit karaoke most summer weekends.
+Topping this trendy event is Bearpit karaoke most summer Sundays.
 Who doesn't want to put themselves on display in front of thousands of strangers in a gladiator-like popularity contest?

 If you need some quiet time after all that hustle and bustle, check out the Berlin Wall Memorial Site just down the street, with its superb Documentation Center (Bernauer Strasse).